 Everyone follows different parenting styles.
 Before we even become parents, we’ve already decided how we want to raise our kids.
 What I didn’t know is that different styles actually have labels.

 I recently read an article about the six styles of parenting and it really got me thinking about my own parenting and what is really best for our children.

 The article focused on the pros and cons of six parenting styles:

 A common term used with parents who are overly involved in their children’s lives.
 Children raised with this style have higher chances of going to college however sometimes the parent can be too extreme and accidentally sabotage job positions or personal relationships, as shown in many Hollywood comedies.

-Parents are very strict with intolerance of misbehavior and show less affection.
+Parents are very strict with the intolerance of misbehavior and show less affection.

-The opposite to Authoritarian, where parents “indulge their children’s whims and avoid all confrontation and punishment.”
+The opposite of Authoritarian, where parents “indulge their children’s whims and avoid all confrontation and punishment.”

 This kind of parenting “enforces structure and discipline without neglecting healthy communication.”